-In the financial area, disputes over the cryptocurrencies value still do not subside.
+In the financial area, disputes over the cryptocurrency value still do not subside.
 The opponents of crypto consider digital assets as just a cryptographic code that is not backed up by anything tangible and has no real value.
-According to them, it leads to constant price changing.
+According to them, it leads to constant price changes.
 Given the high volatility conditions and no guarantee of growth, it becomes quite risky to invest in cryptocurrencies.

 Cryptocurrencies called stablecoins were designed to solve the problem of volatility.

 What is a stablecoin?

 Stableсoin is a cryptocurrency pegged to the value of traditional financial assets like fiat money, oil, precious metals, etc. Backing the cryptocurrency rate up to the prices of such assets is an attempt to adapt digital technology to real life.
 Such a way makes it possible to use stableсoins as a regular means of payment.